Galois representations over convergent de Rham period ring: Addendum: the -linear de Rham point

 \section{Addendum: the $K$-linear de Rham point}

-Suppose $K/F$ has non-trivial ramification index, then there is a ``$K$-linear" version for the de Rham point in Example \ref{ex:3type}, cf. Construction \ref{cons:K-lin_dR} in the following.
-This ``$K$-ring" together with its convergent subrings are absolutely \emph{necessary} in \cite{Col08a} for the study of \emph{ramification theory}, as the ``upper numbering" indices there relies on fixing a base field first (e.g., the statement of \cite[Thm 0.1]{Col08a} is incorrect if one does not use this $K$-ring).
+This sections serves as an addendum to \S \ref{sec:conv_dr_ring}.
+Recall there, when $K$ is absolutely ramified, one needs to make use of ramification theory to \emph{define} ``$K$-de Rham period rings" as in \S \ref{subsec:ramification_bc}.
+However, there is actually another way to approach the $K$ ramified case, which is in fact the original approach in \cite{Col08a}.
+That is, there is a ``$K$-linear" version for the de Rham point in Example \ref{ex:3type}, cf. Construction \ref{cons:K-lin_dR} in the following.
+This ``$K$-linear ring" together with its convergent subrings are absolutely \emph{necessary} in \cite{Col08a} for the study of \emph{ramification theory}, as the ``upper numbering" indices there relies on fixing a base field first (e.g., the statement of \cite[Thm 0.1]{Col08a} is incorrect if one does not use this $K$-ring).
 We expect discussions in this section useful for future investigations (particular in relation with ramification theory).
 However, for purposes in this paper, we will \emph{not} use this $K$-ring; we give extended comments in the following Rem \ref{rem:no_K_ring}, which also serves as a motivation for this addendum.

 \begin{rem} Suppose $K/F$ has non-trivial ramification index.
 Let $ \bfb_{\dR, K}^+, \bfB_{\dR,K}^\rr$ be the rings defined in the following Construction \ref{cons:K-lin_dR}. \begin{enumerate} \item In Lem \ref{cor:bdrFKr_new}, we show that the colimit (along $r>0$) of $\bfB_{\dR,K}^\rr$ is the \emph{same} as that of $\bfB_{\dR}^\rr$.
 Thus, for the \emph{statements} of main theorems in this paper (e.g.~in the introduction), one could equivalently use the $K$-version colimit ring $\bfB_{\dR,K}^{+, \dagger}$. \item Arguments in \S \ref{sec:TS-1} could still go through for the $K$-rings, as they only concern ``perfectoid" parts of these rings. \item One will immediately run into technical difficulty for arguments in \S \ref{sec:TS234}.
 That is, there will be difficulty to define the \emph{correct} $K$-version ring corresponding to $\bfL_{F,m}^+$ and $\bfL_{F,m}^\rr$ in Construction \ref{def:dR_ring_compa} in order to construct analogous diagrams in Lem \ref{lem:compavr}.
 More concretely, the reduction map $\theta: \ainf \to \o_C$ has a \emph{convenient} generator of kernel, namely $\xi$.
 However, it is difficult to construct a {convenient} generator $\xi_K$ for kernel of $\theta_K: \ainf \otimes_{\o_{K^\ur}} \o_K \to \o_C$.
 In order for $\xi_K$ to be useful in the following, suggested by computations in \S \ref{sec:TS234}, it should be fixed by $\hk$ and should admit locally analytic action by $\gammak$: it seems very difficult to \emph{explicitly} construct such a candidate.
 Indeed, this is similar to the usual difficulty of ``lifting field of norms" in $(\varphi, \Gamma)$-module theory in ramified setting.